senthilrch/kube-fledged/README.md

 # kube-fledged

-**_kube-fledged_** is a kubernetes application for creating and managing a cache of container images in a kubernetes cluster.
+**_kube-fledged_** is a kubernetes application for creating and managing a cache of container images directly on the worker nodes of a kubernetes cluster.
 It allows a user to define a list of images and onto which worker nodes those images should be cached (i.e. pre-pulled).
-This enables application Pods to start almost instantly, since the images need not be pulled from the registry.
+As a result, application pods start almost instantly, since the images need not be pulled from the registry.

 _kube-fledged_ provides CRUD APIs to manage the lifecycle of the image cache, and supports several configurable parameters to customize the functioning as per one's needs.